48 Hours in Aruba

 Natural Bridge

-There was plenty of signs to the Natural Bridge, yet I have to admit it sort of fell short for me after seeing other rock formations.
+There were plenty of signs to the Natural Bridge, yet I have to admit it sort of fell short for me after seeing other rock formations.
 But it was a great place to get a feel for the power of the Caribbean waves as sea spray covered you and cooled you down!

 Sailing and Snorkeling

-On my 2nd day I got on the water and took a sailing/snorkeling catamaran cruise on the Arusun and it was the best bargain I found on the island – only $36 for a 3 hour cruise and snorkel with open bar and snacks.
+On my 2nd day, I got on the water and took a sailing/snorkeling catamaran cruise on the Arusun and it was the best bargain I found on the island – a 3 hour cruise and snorkel with open bar and snacks.
 The Arusun was a Formula II Ocean Racing Catamaran and had journeyed around the world twice!
 It was fun to see the water and the beaches from a different perspective.
 The snorkeling was average – but we did get to snorkel in the open water around the Antilla shipwreck.
 Antilla was an old German warship sunk during WWII.
 It was really cool to be able to snorkel so close to a shipwreck and the amount and variety of fish were amazing in the deeper water.

 Catamaran aruba rental